Swaz03git/mr-level-05-fsd-mission-05-phase-01-group-01/scrum/DAILY_STANDUP_LOG.md

 - **Blockers:**  [What is blocking me?]
   - [SC]
   - [CM] None.
 Other than I need someone to clone my CLI tool repository, and test it on their system.
+[Auction Seeder CLI Tool - Separate Repo.](https://github.com/Astrotope/mr-level-05-fsd-mission-05-phase-01-auction-search/tree/main/cli-tool)
   - [CR]

 - **Updates/Notes**: